Let’s Talk Alaska

 What is LTA?

 Let’s Talk Alaska is a library based program of community dialogue.
 Its purpose is to enrich community and strengthen democracy by engaging citizens in conversations that build trusting relationships.
+You – the participants – will choose the topics you wish to explore.
+The only requirement is that they address the program purpose of Doing Democracy and can be discussed in terms of the following questions:

 Who does it serve?